Scott Fountain

-Scott Fountain (born February 28, 1966) is an American football coach who is the special teams coordinator at the University of Arkansas.
+Scott Fountain (born February 28, 1966) is an American college football coach who is the special teams coordinator at the University of Arkansas.
 Prior to being hired at Arkansas, he was the special teams coordinator at the University of Georgia.

 Early life

 Fountain was born in East Brewton, Alabama on February 28, 1966, where he grew up and graduated from W.S.
 Neal High School in 1984.
-He later went on to play football as an offensive lineman for Samford University from 1984 to 1988.
+He later went on to play football as an offensive lineman for Samford University from 1984 to 1987.